Wiki · Concept · Last reviewed June 19, 2026

 CUDA-X and Libraries

-NVIDIA describes CUDA-X as a collection of libraries, tools, technologies, and services built on CUDA for data processing, AI, and high-performance computing.
-This includes the practical layer where many developers encounter acceleration: not by writing every kernel from scratch, but by calling optimized libraries and frameworks that rely on the CUDA ecosystem underneath.
+NVIDIA describes CUDA-X as libraries, tools, technologies, services, and microservices built on CUDA for data processing, AI, and high-performance computing.
+NVIDIA's CUDA-X materials describe more than 400 libraries built on CUDA.
+This is the practical layer where many developers encounter acceleration: not by writing every kernel from scratch, but by calling optimized libraries and frameworks that rely on the CUDA ecosystem underneath.

 This library layer is part of why software stacks become sticky.
 A customer may choose a GPU for performance, but stay because the surrounding software reduces engineering risk, hiring friction, and time to deployment.